0xERR0R/blocky/docs/configuration.md

     You can use `.` as wildcard for all non full qualified domains (domains without dot)

 In this example, a DNS query "client.fritz.box" will be redirected to the router's DNS server at 192.168.178.1 and client.lan.net to 192.170.1.2 and 192.170.1.3.
 The query "client.example.com" will be rewritten to "client.fritz.box" and also redirected to the resolver at 192.168.178.1.

+If not found and if `fallbackUpstream` was set to `true`, the original query "blog.example.com" will be sent upstream.

-All unqualified hostnames (e.g. "test") will be redirected to the DNS server at 168.168.0.1
+All unqualified hostnames (e.g. "test") will be redirected to the DNS server at 168.168.0.1.

+One usecase for `fallbackUpstream` is when having split DNS for internal and external (internet facing) users, but not all subdomains are listed in the internal domain.

 ## Client name lookup